rq-Chen/rq-Chen.github.io/Homepage.md

 **Project (Independent): [Simulation & Detection of Cortical Traveling Waves](/traveling-wave/)**

+-  **Experiment 2:** Simulated mesoscopic cortical traveling waves of different speeds, in different frequency bands under different levels of Signal-to-Noise-Ratio (SNR), with more than 300,000 trials in total
+-  Quantified the precision of linear-regression-based estimation of wave orientation and speed
+-  Illustrated that the estimation of orientation improved as SNR and spatial frequency increased, but there might be an optimal spatial frequency interval for the estimation of speed
+-  Found that performing a single regression at each time point would be generally better than over the whole trial, and estimating by the median of speed distribution would be more accurate than the mean
--  Simulated an EEG dataset with spherical traveling wave and close-to-real voltage distribution and power spectrum; now working on the simulation of intracranial signals with planar waves
+-  **Experiment 1:** Simulated macroscopic spherical traveling wave with rapidly changing sources, and evaluated the performance of different traveling wave detection algorithms on the dataset ([Link](https://rq-chen.github.io/traveling-wave/Exp1/))

--  Demonstrated that the PCA method in [(Alexander et. al., 2019)](https://doi.org/10.1371/journal.pcbi.1007316) could not reliably estimate the spatial frequency and source of the traveling wave through experimental and theoretical analysis
+-  Revealed that neither the clustering method in [(Alexander et. al., 2016)](https://doi.org/10.1371/journal.pone.0148413) nor the PCA method in [(Alexander et. al., 2019)](https://doi.org/10.1371/journal.pcbi.1007316)  could reliably classify the spatial structure of the traveling wave

-- Revealed that the clustering method in [(Alexander et. al., 2016)](https://doi.org/10.1371/journal.pone.0148413) might suffer from pattern misclassification and “blurring” during averaging, and consequently imprecise estimation of the spatiotemporal structure

-- Proved that directly clustering the data samples provided satisfactory results and common phase removal might increase the sensitivity of the clustering algorithm
+-  Demonstrated that directly clustering the data samples at each time point provided satisfactory results and common phase offset removal might increase the sensitivity of the clustering algorithm

-- Now implementing more methods from the literature and evaluating their performance under noise

 ### IDG/McGovern Institute for Brain Research \| Tsinghua University | 2019.7 - Present